20 Years of Community Work & Achievements

 Board Meetings:

-Member representatives are welcome to submit agenda topics and participate as observers in Informatics Europe board meetings.
-Let us know if you’d like to join us!
+We warmly welcome member representatives to propose agenda topics and participate as observers in Informatics Europe board meetings.
+Please let us know in advance if you wish to join us!

 Executive Commitee Meetings: